qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 When executed, the content manager edits the input configuration file and adds:
 - an operation for each quantum element involved within the baking context manager
 - an associated pulse
-- an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing  sample(s) issued from concatenation of operations indicated in the context manager.
+- an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing  waveform(s) issued from concatenation of operations indicated in the context manager.

 # **How can I add operations inside the baking context manager?**